redox-os/orbtk-book/src/de/ch02-05-workspace-orbtk-widgets.md

 #### The `update` function

-Whenever the attribute of an entity is changed, OrbTK will render it dirty.
+Whenever the attribute of an entity is changed, OrbTk will render it dirty.
 The `update` function is taking care to react on any triggered dirty state.
 You will probably define an `Action` enumeration that will name and list all action states you are interested in.
 Now, if